Systematic approach to measure the performance of microchannel-plate photomultipliers: Position Scans with PADIWA/DiRICH/TRB DAQ

 \subsection{Relative Detection Efficiency}

 The detection efficiency over the entire active area of an MCP-PMT depends on the QE (and CE), the gain and the threshold applied to the anode signals.
 To estimate the efficiency that would be obtained in a real experimental setup, we compare the number of expected hits with the measured ones.
-For each xy illumination point, the number of measured signals within a time window [95,105] ns around the main peak at 100 ns in the time distribution is divided by the number of expected laser triggers.
+For each xy illumination point, the number of measured signals within a narrow time window [99.5,100.5] ns around the main peak at 100 ns in the time distribution is divided by the number of expected laser triggers.
 The ratio obtained for each position is normalized to the highest value within the entire active area, which provides the spatial "relative efficiency plots" as shown in Fig.~\ref{fig:releff}.
-It can be seen that the relative efficiency is lower towards the PMT rims and between the anode pixels because (1) the gain is generally less at the rims of the tube and (2) the signal between the anodes is lower due to the sharing of charges.
+It can be seen that the relative efficiency is lower towards the PMT rims and between the anode pixels because (1) the gain is generally smaller at the rims of the tube, probably due to distorted electric fields, and (2) the signal between the anodes is lower due to the sharing of charges.
 Typically, the same absolute threshold is set to each channel of a tube, and the relative efficiency is highest somewhere in the center of the PMT.
-At higher threshold values, the efficiency at the rims decreases more, as the gain in these areas is generally lower.
+At higher threshold values, the efficiency between the pixels and at the rims decreases more.
 The net effect of different thresholds (10\%, 25\%, and 50\% of the mean single photon pulse height at a central pixel) is shown for the PHOTONIS MCP-PMT SN 9002223 in the first three plots of Fig.~\ref{fig:releff}.
 The relative efficiency map of a PMT (SN 9002225) with a low QE in some areas is also shown in Fig.~\ref{fig:releff} (bottom right).
 A low QE naturally leads to a significantly reduced detection efficiency (see top right and bottom left corners), as fewer photoelectrons per laser trigger exit the PC in this area.